UTN-GFA/CNN/README.md

 # Neural_Network_Interpretation
-Methods to visualize features and concepts learned by a neural network.
+Methods to visualize features and concepts learned by a Convolutional Neural Network.